quantori/nsaph-platform-docs/docs/_sources/common/cms/doc/Medicaid.md.txt

 "latest" counties or zip codes signal data inconsistency rather than a simple fact that a beneficiary could have moved during the year.

 ### Eligibility

 This is in fact a monthly detalization of beneficiaries enrollments in medicaid.

+### Inpatient Admissions

+Table with all inpatient admissions billed to Medicaid with admission and discharge dates and ICD codes.

 ## Pipeline